Visiting a drug or alcohol service

 Appointments usually last about an hour.

-After your first visit
+After your first appointment

-At the end of your first visit you may be matched with a member of staff who will be your main point of contact.
+At the end of your first appointment you may be matched with a member of staff who will be your main point of contact.
 Or you may have to wait till your next appointment to be matched with someone.

 They will help you plan your next steps and any treatment you need.
 Your plan is based on what you want to do and at a pace that suits you.